Utkarsh-Sharan/Chest-System/README.md

 # Chest System 💸

+## ⚠️ **Archived Project Notice**
+This Unity project is no longer maintained and may contain unpatched binaries affected by CVE-2025-59489.
+Please do not use or distribute without applying Unity’s official security patch.

 ## Overview

 This project implements a dynamic chest system for Unity with the following key features: